NREL/openstudio-server-helm/azure/README.md

 ## Use az to login to your account.
 `az login`

-This will allow you to login to your Azure account using a web browser, If your using a headless setup and only terminal, you can use altertative way to use the cli utility to login.
+This will allow you to login to your Azure account.
+If your using only a terminal w/o a web browser, you can use altertative ways to use the cli utility to login.
 Please refer to the [login instructions](https://docs.microsoft.com/en-us/cli/azure/reference-index?view=azure-cli-latest#az_login)

 ## Create a resource group

 Create a resource group and specifiy a data center location.
+The example below uses westus2 region.

 `az group create --name openstudio-server --location westus2`